-The world's greatest escape artist Harry Houdini had a fascination with the possibility of communicating with the dead.
+Legendary illusionist and escape artist Harry Houdini had a fascination with the possibility of communicating with the dead.
 He spent much of his life trying to find out if it was possible, and was ultimately disappointed at every turn.
-In a last ditch effort to find out the truth, he made a death pact made with his wife, Houdini promised to contact her from the other side if it was at all possible.
+In a last ditch effort to find out the truth, he made a death pact made with his wife: he promised to contact her from the other side if it was at all possible.
 Beatrice "Bess" Houdini was faithful to their pact that demanded ten years of annual séances on the anniversary of her husband's death.

 Interest in Communicating With Spirits

 According to the biography written by the Appleton Public Library (APL) staff, Houdini had an "early interest in spiritualism" that was rekindled when his mother died.
 He was especially interested in the "ability to communicate with the dead."

 While he "wanted to believe that such communication was possible," he'd spent so many years as a magician, he knew how charlatans managed to fool people with various methods to convince them they were speaking with the dead, especially during séances.
 He even wrote a best-selling book titled A Magician Among the Spirits that detailed the various ways unsuspecting people were deceived.

 Houdini attended 100 séances as part of his investigation.
 These were "presided over by well-known mediums in France and England."
 He also spent a great deal of time with prominent Spiritualists.
 He emphatically claimed each medium had his full attention, and he was open to all possibilities.